knative/docs/docs/eventing/getting-started.md

 bar-display    1         1         1            1           16m
 ```

-The number in the DESIRED column should match the number in the AVAILABLE column.
+The number in the **DESIRED** column should match the number in the **AVAILABLE** column.
 This may take a few minutes.
-If after two minute the numbers still do not match, then see the [Debugging Guide](TODO).
+If after two minutes the numbers still do not match, then see the [Debugging Guide](TODO).

 ### Create Triggers

 `Triggers` allow events to register interest with a `Broker`.
-A `Trigger` is split into two parts: the Filter, which tracks interested events, and the Subscriber, which determines where the event should be sent.
+A `Trigger` is split into two parts: the `Filter`, which tracks interested events, and the `Subscriber`, which determines where the event should be sent.

 For example, to create a `Trigger` to send events to `foo`: